Church paintings

 The artist painted these Stations of the Cross for Santa Rosa de Lima Church in Guaynabo (Barrio Amelia), Puerto Rico.
 In fact, he conceived them with the community in mind.
 Moreover they include much of the spiritual and cultural qualities of Puerto Rico.
 Each Station measures 4-ft by 8-ft, painted in acrylic and gilded in copper and gold.
 They surround and crown the nave of the church.

-View contemplative video of these Stations of the Cross
+View a contemplative video of these Stations of the Cross.

 See video The Passion of our Lord